metrico/qryn-docs/docs/cloud/pricing.md

 <iframe height="300" width="100%" scrolling="no" border=0 src="https://qryn.metrico.in/cloud/pricing.html" style="height: 260px; width: 100%; border: 0px; background: #FFF;"></iframe>

+### 🔋 Batteries Included
+✔️ We keep things simple.
+Logs, Metrics and Traces without headaches.<br>
+✔️ Customers only pay for ingested traffic and labels.
+No storage costs.<br>
+✔️ Services scale as you go and allow easy forecasting of future costs.<br>
+✔️ No ClickHouse servers and tables to worry about.<br>

+### 🕹️ Endless Integrations
+✔️ Use any agent compatible with Loki, Prometheus or Opentelemetry.<br>
+✔️ Bring your own Grafana, or use the embedded Gigapipe version.<br>

 <a href="https://app.gigapipe.com/signup?ref=qxip" target="_blank">
   <img src="https://user-images.githubusercontent.com/1423657/199832448-b5b42495-bd88-45b5-a455-2e57fe828c63.png" width=500 />
 </a>